 Saying journalism is fact is the same as saying a photo never lies, and if you think that then you need to read Barthes.

 US academic Michael Schudson argues that journalism is a social construct.
 It is in effect story telling, but a form of storytelling that is dependent on a host of variables: objectivity, impartiality, balance, truth....and Schudson's factors such as culture, society and literary values.

 What we often categorise as fact in social science e.g. journalism boils down to the homogeneity of group thinking within that culturally same group.
 Before I could work for the BBC I had to tacitly demonstrate that I thought the same as the journalists I would join in my interviews.
 I did.

 Don't misunderstand me.
 I am not knocking journalism.
-It does great things, but the lid has come off and we need to be more transparent at its strengths and limitations.
-If you consider yourself decent, law abiding and are cuturaly and societally- sensitive, then you have the certain values that strengthen you as a journalist.
+But the lid has come off and we need to be more transparent at its strengths and limitations.
+If you consider yourself decent, law abiding and are cuturally and societally- sensitive, then you have the certain values that strengthen you as a journalist.